 listen [::]:443 ssl http2 ipv6only=on; # managed by Certbot listen 443 ssl http2; # managed by Certbot

 Once the changes are made, you can restart the Nginx server and again test the latest protocol of the webserver.
-I’m sure that it will be updated to h2 which is HTTP/2.
+I’m sure it will update it to h2, HTTP/2.

 Head over to modify and improve the Nginx SSL certificate security.